 Though High Steel Structures involves the unique context of public bidding, its lessons on contract interpretation are critical for any business owner.
 In particular, the Rhode Island Supreme Court relied on dictionaries and principles of contract interpretation-not the subcontractor’s expertise in the field-to understand the relevant contract.
 Business owners cannot assume that court will accept an explanation of ambiguous contract terms merely because that’s “the way it’s always done.”
 Instead, relying on a well-drafted contract is the best first step to prevailing in a lawsuit.
 After all, the best offense is a good defense.

-For information on protecting your business in the preparation of agreements and contracts or other business law issues, please contact Attorney Samantha Clarke at 401-824-5100 or [email protected] We welcome your comments, questions and suggestions.
+For information on protecting your business in the preparation of agreements and contracts or other business law issues, please contact Attorney Samantha Clarke at or We welcome your comments, questions and suggestions.